Acceleration of Ultrahigh Energy Particles from Fast Radio Bursts: The quasi-static and quasi-periodic plasma wake-waves

-\textit{The quasi-static and quasi-periodic plasma waves}---We start by considering the propagation of an FRB pulse in plasma and the produced wakefield.
-As the transverse spatial scale of an FRB pulse is extremely large, it can be described by a one-dimensional (1D) model within certain propagation distance with the normalized vector potential $\bm{a}(x,t) = e\bm{A}(x,t)/m_ec^2$, which depending solely on the longitudinal coordinate $x$ and time $t$.
-In such condition, the responses of plasma electrons and ions to an FRB pulse obey the 1D relativistic cold-fluid equations.
-Introducing a frame co-moving with the pulse $\xi = x-c\beta_ct$, $\tau = t$, with $\beta_c = v_c/c$ the co-moving velocity \cite{RN32}, and taking the quasi-static approximation ($\partial/\partial\tau=0$) \cite{RN33}, one obtains the normalized scalar potential equation in the limit $\beta_c \rightarrow 1$ as
+We start by considering the wakefield excited by an FRB pulse in electron--ion plasma.
+The transverse spatial scale of an FRB pulse greatly exceeds both its own wavelength and the plasma wavelength.
+This permits a one-dimensional (1D) description over a certain propagation distance, where the normalized vector potential is given by $\bm{a}(x,t) = e\bm{A}(x,t)/m_ec^2$ and depends solely on the longitudinal coordinate $x$ and time $t$.
+In such condition, the responses of electrons and ions to an FRB pulse obey the 1D relativistic cold--fluid equations.
+Introducing a frame co-moving with the pulse $\xi = x-c\beta_ct$, $\tau = t$, with $\beta_c = v_c/c$ the co-moving velocity \cite{RN32}, and taking the quasi-static approximation ($\partial/\partial\tau=0$) \cite{RN33}, one obtains the normalized scalar potential equation in the limit $\gamma_c^2 = 1/(1-\beta_c^2) \gg 1$ as